bicced/ReadmeCryptoPriceChart/README.md

 # readme-crypto-price-chart

 A minimal implementation for live crypto price charts embedded directly in your README.
-The prices are sourced from CoinGecko's free public APIs and automatically periodically updated using GitHub workflows.
+The prices are sourced from CoinGecko's free public APIs and periodically updated using GitHub workflows.
+The chart is constructed using mermaid.js

-## Chart Data
 <!-- CHART_START -->
 *Chart will be dynamically inserted here.*
 <!-- CHART_END -->